 To fill out the application you will need the following information: full name of the child, date of birth, gender, place of birth, hospital, city and county of birth: mother’s full name including maiden name and father’s full name.

 You will also have to pay a non-refundable fee when applying.
 If you are ordering for someone other than yourself, you will have to prove your identity, and relationship to the person on record.

-Florida offers a few different types of birth records for you to choose from.
+The state offers a few different types of FL birth records for you to choose from.